 - Walking gait

 - Typing patterns

 What are the key trends in biometrics?

-Hackers are keeping this field on its toes and there is a requirement for something “better than a password”.
-NYU researchers have developed a fingerprint template which allows them to trick iPhones into unlocking — if universities are able to produce this, hackers are definitely onto the technology too.
-To combat this, companies like Mastercard are leading the way in research into other methods of authentification for their mobile app, using face recognition with a simple blink (to show that it is a live person and not just a photo) that is harder to replicate.
+Hackers are keeping this field on its toes and there is a requirement for something “better than a password."
+NYU researchers have developed a fingerprint template which allows them to trick iPhones into unlocking.
+If universities are able to produce this, hackers are definitely onto the technology too.
+To combat this, companies like Mastercard are leading the way in research into other methods of authentication for their mobile app, using face recognition with a simple blink (to show that it is a live person and not just a photo) that is harder to replicate.